rfwlab/rfw/docs/articles/guide/ssc.md

 # Server Side Computed

 The project manifest (`rfw.json`) can declare the build type.
-Setting it to `ssc` enables Server Side Computed builds.
+Projects scaffolded with `rfw init` set it to `ssc` by default to enable Server Side Computed builds.

 ```json
 {